 Has your child been in close contact with someone who tested positive for COVID-19, in the last 2 weeks (14 days)?
-This means he or she was closer than 6 feet (about 2 arm lengths) to the person for 15 cumulative minutes or longer.
-If your child came into close contact with someone at school who tested positive for COVID-19, the school or health department would have likely notified you and asked that your child remain at home and isolate as much as possible.
+This means he or she was closer than 6 feet (about 2 arm lengths) to the person for 15 minutes or longer.
+If your child came into close contact with someone at school who tested positive for COVID-19, the school or health department would have likely notified you and asked that your child quarantine